mjordan/hocrify/README.md

 `python hocrify.py`

-This script is not fast.
+This script is not extremely fast.
 It is optimized to run two parallel processes (one for odd numbered pages and one for even numbered pages) and with a "inverted text" OCR disabled (a common optimiztion) but it's still not very fast.
 If you have a lot of pages to process, you will want to consider running the script on multiple computers at one time.

 ## Configuration